virtual-labs/exp-ring-compression-dei/experiment/theory.md

 </center>
 <br>

-<span class="blue">COMPARISON</span>
+<h2 class="section-title">COMPARISON</h2>
 <br><br>

 <center><img src="images/RCT/Comperision.jpg"></center>

 <p>
-A ring test simulation was performed for different friction shear factors.
-The non-isothermal simulation considers heat transfer at the interface.
+A ring test simulation will be preformed for two different friction shear factors, one material, one press setup.
+The simulation is non-isothermal, therefore heat transfer at the interface is considered<br>
-Higher temperatures and friction increase metal flow resistance and alter ring geometry.
+The simulations show how temperature and shear friction factor affect metal flow and ring geometry.
+Compared to isothermal, non-isothermal deformation causes the level of friction to increase.

 </p>

 <div id="footer">